 The Digital Islamic Studies Curriculum is funded by the Andrew W. Mellon Foundation and administered by the University of Michigan as an initiative of the Global Islamic Studies Center, a member of the International Institute.
 At the University of Michigan, DISC is administered by a director and supported by an administrator.
 The program is further assisted by faculty liaisons and student interns at other BTAA institutions.
 Visit the list of faculty liaisons for individual campus contacts.

 Pauline Jones’ scholarly work contributes broadly to the study of institutional origin, change, and impact in a wide variety of settings: newly emergent states with multiple competing subnational identities, states transitioning from planned to market economies, states rich in natural resources, and states with predominantly Muslim populations.
 Professor Jones is currently director of the University of Michigan International Institute, as well as the Digital Islamic Studies Curriculum (DISC).

-Project Coordinator, Digital Islamic Studies Curriculum
+Program Coordinator, Digital Islamic Studies Curriculum

 Communications Manager, International Institute

 Rachel Brichta is manager of communications at the University of Michigan International Institute.
 She provides marketing and publicity support to the DISC project by planning, preparing, and disseminating publicity and information for events and other activities.

 Director, Global Islamic Studies Center

 Karla Mallette studies communications between literary traditions in the medieval Mediterranean—especially Arabic and the Romance vernaculars—and the way that we remember that history today.
 A professor of Italian and Near Eastern studies, she has published essays on medieval translations of Aristotelian philosophy, framed narratives, European Orientalism, and Mediterranean studies, in addition to Italian literature.
 Professor Mallette is director of the Global Islamic Studies Center (GISC) at the University of Michigan.